raswani/npm-coding-assignment/README.md

 Command Line Syntax
 ===================
-python summary.py <input file name>
+python summary.py $input file name

 In this program, the filename is named as input.txt.